 - 1.7 You must observe the rules of conduct contained in this Code.
 It is your personal responsibility to comply with these and review regularly, and at least annually, your personal circumstances with this in mind, particularly when your circumstances change.
 You must not at any time advocate or encourage any action contrary to the Code of Conduct. - 1.8 The Code has been developed in line with the key principles listed in Section 2 and provides additional information on how the principles should be interpreted and applied in practice.
 The Standards Commission may also issue guidance.
-No Code can provide for all circumstances and if you are uncertain about how the rules apply, you should in the first instance seek advice from the Chair of the IJB.
-You may also choose to consult your own legal advisers and, on detailed financial and commercial matters, seek advice from other relevant professionals. - 1.9 You should familiarise yourself with the Scottish Government publication "On Board a guide for board members of public bodies in Scotland" and the "Roles, Responsibilities and Membership of the Integration Joint Board" guidance.
-These publications will provide you with information to help you in your role as a member of an Integration Joint Board, and can be viewed on the Scottish Government website.
+No Code can provide for all circumstances and if you are uncertain about how the rules apply, you should seek advice from appropriate officers.
+You may also choose to consult your own legal advisers and, on detailed financial and commercial matters, seek advice from other relevant professionals.

+1.9 You should familiarise yourself with the Scottish Government publication "On Board - a guide for board members of public bodies in Scotland".
+Although it is designed for members appointed to public bodies by the Scottish Ministers, it will provide you with information to help you in your role as a member of the IJB and can be viewed on the Scottish Government website.
+Assistance may also be found in the statutory guidance issued in relation to the Councillors' Code of Conduct and the Model Code of Conduct for Devolved Public Bodies.